‘Talent – Employee of a young innovative company’ (JEI)

 Renewal

-Renewal applications must be submitted in the three months before the residence permit expires on the dedicated website.
+Renewal applications must be submitted between 4 to 2 months before the residence permit expires on the dedicated website.

 Applicants must produce documents showing that they continue to meet the conditions of issuance of their permit as well as a certificate of activity from their employer or a certificate of professional activity for the last 12 months uploaded by the employee to the website mesdroitssociaux.gouv.fr.